First Hundred Years' War: English resurgence

+French supremacy in the later reign of Philip Augustus

 If the conquests by arms ceased, Philip nevertheless extended his influence by taking advantage of problematic cases of inheritance.
 This was the case in Champagne on the accession of Theobald IV, which allowed him to reestablish his suzerainty.
 This was the case especially when the king recovered certain lands such as Issoudun, Bully, Alençon, Clermont-en-Beauvaisis and Ponthieu.

 The prosperity of the kingdom at the end of the reign of Philip Augustus is an established fact.
 It is estimated the annual surplus of the treasury was 25,210 livres in November 1221.
 On that date, the Treasury had in its coffers 157,036 livres, more than 80% of the total ordinary annual income of the monarchy.
 The testament of Philip Augustus, written in September 1222, confirms these figures, since the sum of its legacy amounted to 790,000 livres of Paris, nearly four years of revenue.
 This will was written while Philip was in a poor state of health and feared death.
 It will eventually occur ten months later.

 While he was in Pacy, Philip decided to attend an ecclesiastical assembly in Paris to prepare for a new crusade against the advice of his doctors.
-He did not survive the fatigue of travel and died on July 14, 1223, at Mantes.
+He did not survive the fatigue of travel and died on 14 July 1223 at Mantes.
 His body was brought to Paris, and his funeral was quickly organized, in Saint-Denis, in the presence of the great men of the kingdom.
 For the first time, the body of the King of France dressed in all the regalia is exposed for the veneration of the people before his burial in a solemn rite based on that of the kings of England.

-The conquests of Louis VIII in France

-Nicknamed the "Lion", it was during the reign of his father that Louis won his fame by winning over John Lackland the victory of La Roche-aux-Moines in 1214.
-During his expedition across the Channel, Louis VIII was defeated at Lincoln in May 1217, and renounced his claims to the throne of England by the Treaty of Lambeth on September 11, 1217, while getting in return a large sum of money.
+Poitou War

-Louis VIII later claimed that the English court had not fulfilled all the conditions of the treaty of 1217.
+Now crowned king of France, Louis VIII claimed that the English court had not fulfilled all the conditions of the treaty of 1217.
 Taking advantage of the minority of Henry III, he decided to seize the last English possessions in France.

-Aquitaine was taken, the cities of the region falling one after the other: Poitou, Saintonge, Périgord, Angoumois, and part of Bordeaux.
-Louis VIII seized all territory as far as the Garonne, in a quick campaign.
-To control the trade of the region, the French laid siege to the strategic port city of La Rochelle in 1224, and after a few military confrontations between the English garrison and Louis' forces, the city surrendered within a month.
-The remaining possessions held by the English king were Bordeaux and Gascony.